weichnn/bag_extractor/README.md

 ## Output Folder Directory

 - **./times.txt**
-    - Each line in the text file contains a single index timestamp for synced images.
+    - Each line in the text file contains a single index timestamp for synced data.
     - timestamp (float) gives the number of seconds since the Unix epoch.
 - **./color/*.png**
     - These color images are stored as 640x480 8-bit RGB images in PNG format.